 ACPA Family Services awards college scholarships to outstanding students born with cleft or craniofacial conditions.
 Current annual scholarships include:

 • Peter Randall, MD & Don LaRossa, MD College Scholarship

 • General Scholarship Awards

 Advanced Treatment Through Team Care

-ACPA currently connects patients to more than 3,500 professionals on 181 ACPA Approved Teams in the U.S. and Canada.
+ACPA currently connects patients with cleft and craniofacial conditions to more than 193 ACPA Approved Teams in the U.S. and Canada.
 ACPA Team Approval ensures that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient’s overall developmental, medical and psychological needs.

 Support for Patients and Families

 The cleft and craniofacial journey can be difficult and overwhelming for patients and their families.
 ACPA members are committed healthcare providers who care for patients as their bodies grow and new surgeries and treatments are required.
 ACPA is a partner on the journey, providing patients and families with information, support, education and connections to resources during times of crisis.
 Through educational support and team connections ACPA reaches more than 10,000 families each year.

 Contact Charlene Bell at firstname.lastname@example.org or (919) 933-9044 ext.
 205 to learn more about how you can make an impact in the cleft and craniofacial community.